About Hyperbola

 Beginning

 The idea of Hyperbola was born in FISL17 (Porto Alegre, Brazil) when people encouraged coadde and Emulatorman to develop a fully free distribution based on Arch in combination with Debian level stability.
 Additional ideas such as building all packages from source instead of through a version control system, providing strong checksum (eg. SHA512) and signature verification, was inspired by Gaming4JC.
-In turn, this inspired Emulatorman to develop the Hyperbola Packaging Guidelines and make an organized distribution.
+In turn, this inspired Emulatorman to develop the Hyperbola Packaging Guidelines and make an organized system.

 The origin of Hyperbola name